How to Make South Indian Sambar in 20 Minutes

 - 2 green chilies, slit

-- 3 tsp sambar powder, available in Indian stores, you can use any brand such as Maiyyas, MTR, etc
+- 3 teaspoons sambar powder, available in Indian stores, you can use any brand such as Maiyyas, MTR, etc

-- 1 tsp jaggery powder, optional, helps to balance the taste
+- 1 teaspoon jaggery powder, optional (helps to balance the taste)

-- 2 tbsp coconut powder, or dry grind grated coconut, gives nice flavor
+- 2 tablespoons coconut powder, or dry grind grated coconut, gives nice flavor

-- 3 tbsp fresh green coriander, finely chopped, for garnishing
+- 3 tablespoons fresh green coriander, finely chopped, for the garnish

-- Wash split pigeon pea with water.
-Soak it in fresh water for 30 minutes.
-Strain it.
+- Wash the split pigeon peas with water.
+Soak them in fresh water for 30 minutes.
+Strain them.

-- Let the mix boil for 3-4 minutes.
+- Let the mix boil for 3 to 4 minutes.
 Now, close the cooker with the lid and place the weight.

-- Cook it on a medium high heat till you hear 2 whistles.
+- Cook it on medium high heat till you hear 2 whistles.
 Turn off the heat.

 - When the pressure lowers, open the lid.
 Mash the cooked lentil.

 - Open the cooker once the pressure drops.
-You can see that veggies are nicely cooked and also blended with the lentil.
+You can see that veggies are nicely cooked and also blended with the lentils.

-- Boil the mix for 2-3 minutes.
+- Boil the mix for 2 to 3 minutes.
 Turn off the heat.

 - Add finely chopped fresh coriander leaves.
 Mix well.

-- For that, heat oil in a small pan.
-Throw in red chilies, mustard seeds, fenugreek seeds, and curry leaves.
+- For the tempering, heat oil in a small pan.
+Throw in the red chilies, mustard seeds, fenugreek seeds, and curry leaves.
 Keep the heat low.
 Let the mustard crackle.
 Pour this tempering on the sambar.
 Mix once.

 - Serve this mouth-watering sambar with plain rice, dosa, idli, etc. This can be a side dish for any type of vegetarian main course.
 Enjoy!